WiFi that is self-powered, decentralised and green.

 Wireframes & iterations

-In this case study I included two versions of the many versions of wireframes that I iterated.
+In this case study, I included two versions of the many wireframes I iterated.

-The first thing that jumps out when comparing the two versions is the difference in margins, padding and other whitespaces.
-The second wireframe looks way more organized and is easier on the eyes.
+The first thing that jumps out when comparing the two versions is the difference in margins, padding, and other whitespace.
+The second wireframe looks far more organized and is easier on the eyes.

-Sometimes there was too much text in one place that I had to spread out, which was the case in ‘our story’.
-Other times, I completely redesigned a component, like I did with ‘results’.
+Sometimes, there was too much text in one place, and I had to spread it out, as was the case with "Our Story."
+Other times, I completely redesigned a component, such as "Results."
 This component went from a card design to a text-based design, for the sake of variation.
-Also, it was a good place to reintroduce the characteristic fond of the brand.
+It was also a good opportunity to reintroduce the characteristic font of the brand.

-Joris and I decided to leave out the check-out pages as this would become too much to focus on for now.
+Joris and I decided to leave out the checkout pages, as they would have taken too much focus at this stage.

 Wireframes & iterations

-In this case study I included two versions of the many versions of wireframes that I iterated.
+In this case study, I included two versions of the many wireframes I iterated.

-The first thing that jumps out when comparing the two versions is the difference in margins, padding and other whitespaces.
-The second wireframe looks way more organized and is easier on the eyes.
+The first thing that jumps out when comparing the two versions is the difference in margins, padding, and other whitespace.
+The second wireframe looks far more organized and is easier on the eyes.

-Sometimes there was too much text in one place that I had to spread out, which was the case in ‘our story’.
-Other times, I completely redesigned a component, like I did with ‘results’.
+Sometimes, there was too much text in one place, and I had to spread it out, as was the case with "Our Story."
+Other times, I completely redesigned a component, such as "Results."
 This component went from a card design to a text-based design, for the sake of variation.
-Also, it was a good place to reintroduce the characteristic fond of the brand.
+It was also a good opportunity to reintroduce the characteristic font of the brand.

-Joris and I decided to leave out the check-out pages as this would become too much to focus on for now.
+Joris and I decided to leave out the checkout pages, as they would have taken too much focus at this stage.

 DELIVER